jomo06/CARES/README.md

 |CD            |         0|          0.0|
 |LoanAmount    |    661218|         13.5|

+#### Notes

-Notes: LoanRange is missing from all state data, giving the 86.5% missing number, but actual loan amount is included instead.
+`LoanRange` is missing from all state data, giving the 86.5% missing number, but actual loan amount is included instead.

-RaceEthnicity, Gender, and Veteran do not indicate missing data, but most of the data in those fields are "Not Answered" due to these questions being optional.
+For `RaceEthnicity`, `Gender`, and `Veteran`, most of the data are "Not Answered" due to these questions being optional.

+### NAICS Code Industry